mkoehnke/WKZombie/README.md

 }
 ```

-This is certainly the less complicated way, but you have to write a lot more code, which might become confusing when you want to nest *Actions*.
+This is certainly the less complicated way, but you have to write a lot more code, which might become confusing when you want to execute *Actions* successively.

 ## Basic Actions